erlandg/create-mimic-dataset/README.md

     * <https://physionet.org/content/mimiciv/2.0/>
     * <https://physionet.org/content/mimic-cxr/2.0.0/>

-Wait for access (this might take a few days).
+Wait for access to the databases (this might take a few days).

 ### Getting access in Google Cloud